Oregon passes law saying schools must teach the Holocaust

 SALEM, Ore.
-(AP) — Oregon Gov. Kate Brown signed a law Monday requiring public schools to teach about the Holocaust and other genocides, responding to spikes in anti-Semitic incidents across the country.
+(AP) — Oregon public school students will be required to learn about the Holocaust and other genocides under a bill signed into law by Gov. Kate Brown on Monday, a measure that was in response to spikes in anti-Semitic incidents across the country.

+The law was introduced by 14-year old Claire Sarnowski from suburban Lake Oswego.
+She came up with the idea through an unlikely friendship with 92-year-old Holocaust survivor Alter Wiener, who died last year after he was struck by a car.
+The two met four years ago when Sarnowski attended one of Wiener’s talks about surviving the concentration camps.

 Beginning in the 2020-2021 school year, schools must provide instruction to “prepare students to confront the immorality of the Holocaust, genocide, and other acts of mass violence and to reflect on the causes of related historical events.”
 Schools must also encourage cultural diversity and emphasize the importance of protecting international human rights.